young-geng/EasyLM/docs/dataset.md

 `train_dataset` to be `huggingface`.
 We then specify the path to the dataset, which is `c4` in this case.
 The examples loaded from the dataset will be processed by a TextProcessor, which is configured by the `text_processor` field.

+The following options are supported for the dataset module:
+* `type`: The type of the dataset.
+Supported values are `huggingface` and `json`.
+* `text_processor`: The configuration of the TextProcessor used to process the loaded examples.
+* `huggingface_dataset`: The configuration of the Huggingface dataset.
+* `json_dataset`: The configuration of the JSON dataset.

 ## Huggingface Dataset